 Airport – Istanbul Airport is a brand new airport which will become one of the busiest in Europe, serving many international destinations.
 The airport is currently only reachable by bus, however it will eventually become linked to the Istanbul Metro.

-Boat – Boats arrive Anatolian side of the city at Kabatas, which is just a 5 minute walk from Vodafone Park.
+Boat – Boats arrive Anatolian side of the city at Kabatas, which is just a 5 minute walk from the stadium.

 Bus – Taksim Square is served by many lines, from which Vodafone Park is just a short walk away.